 Reptile Habitats

-*This enclosure smaller than our 4'x2'x2' 120 gallon enclosure.
-It has an optional substrate barrier that can be attached using tape.* Our 36x18x18...
+NOW WITH GLASS DOORS! *This enclosure shorter than our 36x18x18 50 gallon enclosure.
+It has an optional substrate barrier that can be attached us...

 View full details